llpk79/CS-Build-Week-2/README.md

 # Lambda Treasure Hunt Player

-So far it builds the map, picks up treasures, and dons wearable items.
+So far it builds and saves the map, picks up treasures, dons wearable items, sells treasure, changes name and prays at shrines.

 ## To play:
 Start a test server found [here](https://github.com/LambdaSchool/Lambda-Treasure-Hunt--Test).